gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    * Requires support of partial delivery of user messages.

-   * Derives direction specific SCTP-AUTH keys to mitigate reflection attacks.
+   * Derives direction specific SCTP AUTH keys to mitigate reflection attacks.

-   * Mandates SCTP-AUTH rekeying before the TSN cycles back to the Initial TSN to mitigate replay of data chunks.
+   * Mandates SCTP AUTH rekeying before the TSN cycles back to the Initial TSN to mitigate replay of data chunks.

 ## DTLS Version {#DTLS-version}